forestgrape/coronavirus/4_immunological/immune_evasion.md

 #### Mask
 Functional regions are often [shielded](#shield) until used: The receptor binding domains are buried within the spike until [primed](../2_biological/coronavirus.md#virion-priming).

+Benefits:
-Different priming steps in different locations can give different appearances at different locations in a host -> enabling intra-host spread [to check/confirm]
+* Different priming steps in different locations can give different appearances at different locations in a host -> enabling intra-host spread [to check/confirm]
+* Immunogenic parts have only a short exposure time
+Costs:

-Costs: Masking requires unmasking at the right time.
-Which restrict coronavirus infections to specialized settings. //This is good since it prevents coronaviruses from entering arbitrary cells.
+Masking requires unmasking at the right time.
+Which restrict coronavirus infections to specialized settings.